jeppebayer/cluster_tutorial/docs/cluster_tutorial.md

 **Interactive job**

-You can request an interactive node on the cluster, which can be useful if you're just testing you scripts
+You can request an interactive node on the cluster, which can be useful if you're just testing your scripts and they require a significant amount of resources.
+You request an interactive node like this:

 ```bash
 srun --cpus-per-task=<num_cpus> --mem=<ram>g --time=<duration> --account=EcoGenetics --pty bash
 ```

-Here you can specify the number of cpus you want in \<num_cpus>, memory in GB ram in \<ram> and how long you would like access with \<duration> which is written in the format HH:MM:SS.
+Here you can specify the number of cpus you want in \<num_cpus>, memory in GB ram in \<ram> and how long you would like access with \<duration> which is written in the format HH:MM:SS, just the same as the settings at the beginning of a script you want to sent to the queue.
+If you're done with the interactive node before the time is up, you just write `exit` and press *ENTER* in the terminal and the node will close.

 ## Structure a project